mrkkrp/markkarpov.com/tutorial/exceptions.md

 control f = liftBaseWith f >>= restoreM
 ```

-Finally, let us show how we can use `bracket` from `Control.Exception` with
+Finally, let's show how we can use `bracket` from `Control.Exception` with a
-a complex monadic stack:
+complex monadic stack:

 ```haskell
 liftedBracket